Side Effect Tips

 - have an unhealed wound

-- plan to have surgery.
-You should stop taking INLYTA at least 24 hours before planned surgery
+- plan to have surgery or have had a recent surgery.
+You should stop taking INLYTA for at least 2 days before planned surgery

 For females, tell your healthcare provider if you: